 Powerful mobile devices (laptops, tablets, smartphones, etc.) are now commonly used to access enterprise and Cloud print services across the public Internet.
 This is the primary use case for PWG IPP Everywhere [PWG5100.14], which has already been adopted by operating system and printer vendors and several other public standards bodies.
-End user and enterprise documents are at greater risk than ever before.
-This IPP over HTTPS transport binding and 'ipps' URI scheme specification was defined to enable high availability combined with secure operation (mandatory data integrity and negotiable data confidentiality) in this dynamic environment (for example, wireless hotspots in hotels, airports, and restaurants).
+End user and enterprise documents and user privacy-sensitive information are at greater risk than ever before.
+This IPP over HTTPS transport binding and 'ipps' URI scheme specification was defined to enable high availability combined with secure operation in this dynamic environment (for example, wireless hotspots in hotels, airports, and restaurants).